jaimuepe/Overcharge/README.md

 It was developed for **Global Game Jam 2018**, "**Transmission**".

-You can play the game here: https://jaimuepe.itch.io/overcharge
+You can find more info here: https://jaimuepe.itch.io/overcharge